-These are only part of what made the first gold medal so special.
-The rest of it belonged to 18-year-old Kerri Strug, her injured ankle, and the determination to never give up during the team competition, which included the uneven bars, vault, floor exercise and balance beam.
+These are only part of what made the first gold medal over the Russians and Romanians so special.
+The rest of it belonged to 18-year-old Kerri Strug, her injured ankle, and the determination to never give up during the team competition, which included the uneven bars, vault, floor exercise, and balance beam.

 That's a lot of pressure for a teenager, to pull off the historic upset on your home turf, but Strug was ready.

-That was the moment when Kerri Strug became a national hero, and the scene of Karolyi carrying her off the medal podium is iconic.
+That was the moment when Olympic gymnast Kerri Strug became a national hero, and the scene of Karolyi carrying her off the medal podium is iconic.

 For those thinking a national hero is a bit of a stretch, her life after she stuck the landing was a paradise for any celebrity.
 She got to visit President Bill Clinton, was on the cover of Sports Illustrated and a box of Wheaties, was the featured guest on talk shows, and was featured in commercials and even Saturday Night Live.

-Anywhere you looked, there was U.S. team gymnast Kerri Strug, the young woman who somehow pulled off the most important vault of her life on a bum ankle.
+Anywhere you looked, there was American gymnast Kerri Strug, the young woman who somehow pulled off the most important vault of her life on a bum ankle.
 And nobody will ever forget it.

 Her life was never really the same after the 1996 Olympic Games, but, then again, how could it?
 Her career after gymnastics is fascinating, too.

-Throughout her career, following her Master's degree from Stanford University, she's been an elementary school teacher, a staff assistant with the White House Office of Presidential Student Correspondence in Washington, D.C., worked at the General Counsel in the Treasury Department, and got a job with the Justice Department's Office of Juvenile Justice and Delinquency Prevention.
+Throughout her career, after an undergrad from UCLA and a Master's degree from Stanford University, she's been an elementary school teacher, a staff assistant with the White House Office of Presidential Student Correspondence in Washington, D.C., worked at the General Counsel in the Treasury Department, and got a job with the Justice Department's Office of Juvenile Justice and Delinquency Prevention.

-Kerri Strug is known for so much in her life, but everyone will remember her as an Olympian, a gold medalist, and the woman who helped the USA women's gymnastics team earn a gold medal with a final vault for the ages.
+Kerri Strug, who is now 43, is known for so much in her life, but everyone will remember her as an Olympian, a gold medalist, and the woman who helped the USA women's gymnastics team earn a gold medal with a final vault for the ages.